AronIngi/AronIngi.github.io/README.md

 # AronIngi.github.io
-This website was created in june 2019 and was only meant as a school project
+This garbage website was created in june 2019 and was only meant as a school project